evan-erdos/trail-of-cthulhu/story/act-0/seq-4/index.md

 ---
 layout: sequence
 title:  Where Are Monsters in Dreams?
-seq:     3
 ---